Equivariant twisted Real $K$-theory of compact Lie groups: Introduction

 \textbf{Acknowledgment}.
-The author would like to thank Reyer Sjamaar for suggesting the problem of generalizing FHT in the Real context and his patient guidance and support in the course of writing this paper, Eckhard Meinrenken for his suggestions for improving the presentation of Section \ref{MorG}, El-ka\"ioum M. Moutuou for pointing out the relevance of his work \cite{Mo} and \cite{Mo2}, and the referees for the critical comments.
+The author would like to thank Reyer Sjamaar for suggesting the problem of generalizing FHT in the Real context and his patient guidance and support in the course of writing this paper, Eckhard Meinrenken for his suggestions for improving the presentation of Section \ref{MorG}, El-ka\"ioum M. Moutuou for pointing out the relevance of his work \cite{Mo} and \cite{Mo2}, and Mathai Varghese for improving the exposition of the paper.
+He is also grateful for the referee's critical comments on the paper.